Silent Valley National Park: Other

 At least 500 species of earthworms and leeches have also been identified in the park.

 The Silent Valley Bush Frog, Raorchestes silentvalley, first described in 2016, is named after the park.

 Flora

-The flora of the valley include about a 1000 species of flowering plants, 108 species of orchids, 100 ferns and fern allies, 200 liverworts, 75 lichens and about 200 algae.
+The flora of the valley include more than 1,000 species of flowering plants, 108 species of orchids, 100 ferns and fern allies, 200 liverworts, 75 lichens and about 200 algae.
 A majority of these plants are endemic to the Western Ghats.